Tierney7/tierney-weather/README.md

 In this project my motivation was to create a user friendly Weather Dashbaord.

 ## Installation
-My goals for this project were to create a Weather Dashbaord using the openweather API, bootstrap, and java script to log and call on the API city weather information, and display for the user.
+My goals for this project were to utilize the openweather API, bootstrap, and java script to log and call on the API city weather information, and display for the user.

 ## Usage